Aybak, Samangan: Historical heritage

-Takht-i Rustam (Haibak), literal meaning "the throne of Rustam", named after Rustam, a mythological warrior in Persian mythology, is a hilltop settlement.
+Takht-e Rostam, literal meaning "the throne of Rostam", named after Rostam, a mythological warrior in Persian mythology, is a hilltop settlement.
 It is dated to the 4th and 5th centuries of the Kushano-Sassanian period, which is corroborated by archaeological, architectural and numismatic evidence.
-It is located 3 km to the southwest of Samangan town.
+It is located at the southwestern end of Aibak.
 It is the location of a stupa-monastery complex which is fully carved into the mountain rock.
 The monastery of the major Buddhist tradition of Theravada Buddhism, has five chambers, two are sanctuaries and one is a domed ceiling with an intricate lotus leaf beautification.
 In the adjacent hill is the stupa, which has a harmika, with several caves at its base.
 Above one of the caves, there is square building with two conference halls, one is 22 metres square and the other is circular.
 In one of these caves, Archaeological excavations have revealed a cache of Ghaznavid coins.
 The Buddhist temples near the Takht are 10 numbers known locally as Kie Tehe.